rgcoe/rgcoe.github.io/_notes/1_note.md

 ---

 Making your work reproducible has many benefits.
-When others can easily reproduce your work, they're more likely to benefit from it and build from it.
+When others can easily reproduce your work, they're more likely to benefit from it and build on it.
-More selfishly, returning to a project years later will always be more easy if you organized your work for reproducibility.
+More selfishly, returning to a project years later will be much easier if you have organized your work for reproducibility.

 For me, the main challenges to achieving archival reproducibility are:

 - Versioning and tagging
 - Data/source organization
-- Set-up and supporting libraries, packages, etc.
+- Setup and supporting libraries, packages, etc.
 - Clear sequential steps

-Depending on the on the paper, this can be easier or harder.
+Depending on the paper, this can be easier or harder.
 However, the following steps provide a general formula for success.

 #1.
 Create a GitHub repo
 If this is truly a new endeavor, make a new repo.
-If it's more of an extension, fork an existing repo and/or make a branch -- this will allow you to reuse the previous work with a specific version (commit).
+If it's more of an extension, fork an existing repo or make a branch — this will allow you to reuse the previous work with a specific version (commit).

 #1.
 Structure the repo
 I suggest something like the structure shown below, noting the following: